DarrenDataTech/Mini_ETL_Pipeline/README.md

 ├── requirements.txt        # Python dependencies
 ├── main.py                 # Entry point to run your ETL job └── README.md               # Project overview, how to run, etc.

+### Break down of key files
+main.py: Coordinates the full ETL process (calls extract → transform → load).

+etl/*.py: Each script does one job.
+Keeps code reusable and clean.

+config/db_config.yaml: Stores connection strings, table names, etc.

+.env: For secure credentials (used with python-dotenv if needed).

+requirements.txt: Use pip freeze > requirements.txt to capture deps.

+README.md: Explain your project, setup, and what you’ve learned.

+tests/: Optional but adds polish — even a single test adds credibility.